Table of Contents

-After all, despite new traffic laws in California, LA is still a traffic nightmare on many surface streets.
+Despite new traffic laws in California, LA is still a traffic nightmare on many surface streets.
 Consequently, the old ones have proven ineffective.
 The viable options have been brought up enough by city planners that the state legislature is now beginning to discuss the alternatives suggested.

-There are some changes on LA roadways in this direction, such as safer bicycle lanes throughout the county.
-However, this plan is much more extensive and will touch every section of Los Angeles including Downtown, Hollywood, South Los Angeles, the Westside and the San Fernando Valley.
+There are some changes on L.A. roadways in this direction, such as safer bicycle lanes throughout the county.
+However, this plan is much more extensive and will touch every section of Los Angeles, including Downtown, Hollywood, South Los Angeles, the Westside, and the San Fernando Valley.

 Ehline Law Firm is watching this legislation closely.
-If you or a loved, one has become damaged contact the law firm to consult with our accomplished traffic accident attorneys.
+If you or a loved one has become damaged, contact the law firm to consult with our accomplished traffic accident attorneys.